blaine-t/studors/dev/docs/oauth_setup.md

 Application Type - Web Application

-Add these authorized redirect URIs:
+Add these authorized redirect URIs (Replace http://127.0.0.1:19090 with your public URL if deploying to production):

 http://127.0.0.1:19090/auth/student/google